OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Considerations & Limitations
 ================================================================================

-OpenNebula Sunstone supports Internet Explorer (>= 9), Firefox (> 3.5) and Chrome browsers.
+OpenNebula Sunstone supports Chrome, Firefox and Internet Explorer 11.
 Other browsers are not supported and may not work well.

-.. warning:: Internet Explorer is **not** supported with the Compatibility Mode enabled, since it emulates IE7 which is not supported.
+.. note:: Internet Explorer is **not** supported with the Compatibility Mode enabled, since it emulates IE7 which is not supported.

-The upload option for files and images is limited to Firefox 4+ and Chrome 11+.

 Configuration
 ================================================================================